Participating in a Clinical Trial for Rare Cancer

 A clinical trial may give you access to a new drug.
 It may also be a chance to see doctors that are world experts in your rare cancer.
 Clinical trials that test a new treatment are often called intervention trials.
 Clinical trials that learn more about the rare cancer without trying to treat it may be called natural history studies.

 It can be hard on families when a child or teen is in a clinical trial because they may need to travel far from home to participate.
 Children with cancer who come to the NIH Clinical Center can stay with their families for free at The Children’s Inn.
 You can take a virtual tour of The Children’s Inn to learn what it is like to stay there.
-You can also read about other families’ experiences at The Children’s Inn.
+Watch the video below to learn about a young girl named Autumn who stays at The Children's Inn and visits the NIH Clinical Center to receive treatment for her rare tumor.

 Where to Learn More About Participating in a Rare Cancer Clinical Trial